laristra/wonton/doc/main_page.md

 At a minimum, wonton requires:
-- A C++-11 compatible compiler; regular testing is performed with GCC 5.3+ and Intel 17+.
+- A C++-11 compatible compiler; regular testing is performed with GCC 6.3+ and Intel 17+.
 - CMake 3.0+
-- LAPACKE (3.7.1+)
+- LAPACKE (3.8.0+)
-- Boost (1.53.0+) **or** Thrust (1.6.0+)
+- Boost (1.58.0+) **or** Thrust (1.6.0+)

 By design, Wonton wrappers do not depend on MPI.
-However, testing for some wrappers such as Jali requires MPI.
+However, testing for some wrappers such as [Jali](https://github.com/lanl/jali) requires MPI.
 For such cases, MPI can be enabled in Wonton by setting the CMake varible `ENABLE_MPI=True`.

-On-node parallelism is exposed through the [Thrust](https://thrust.github.io) library.
-Enabling Thrust within Wonton requires setting at least two CMake variables:
+On-node parallelism in Portage and Tangram are exposed through aliases of the transform operator in the [Thrust](https://thrust.github.io) library which is defined in Wonton.
+In order to use [Thrust](https://thrust.github.io) based transform operators, Wonton should be build with at least two CMake variables:
 `ENABLE_THRUST=True` and `THRUST_DIR=<path_to_thrust_directory>`.
 Additionally, one can specify the Thrust backend to utilize, with the default being the OpenMP backend